What is the relationship between the WISEdata enrollment count and the PI 1563 membership count?

 Total statewide counts under WISEdata and membership will not match.
 Certain students are outside the age range for state aid eligibility, so they don't count for membership.
 Enrollments in part-day or part-week kindergarten programs or in a high school course or two are prorated for membership purposes, and some pre-kindergarten students don't count in membership at all.
 All students who have not reached the maximum age of entitlement to a free public education count in WISEdata if they receive their primary PK-12 educational services either directly from a district or through a third party agreement/contract.
 This is true for WISEdata regardless of the number of hours the educational program operates.
 Many of the students enrolled in part-day or part-week pre-kindergarten/kindergarten programs would count in the WISEdata headcount (not prorated), but many of the students taking only a high school course or two would not count in WISEdata at all.

 Wisconsin School Finance Portal (WiSFiP) - Pilot Project for 2022-23 SY - Pupil Count for Membership

 DPI recognizes the burden on districts to report required data, including for the PI-1563 and WISEdata.
-The 2022-23 school year will implement a Pilot Program with several LEAs across the state to test a new, streamlined method for data collection.
-Visit the Pupil Count Pilot Program data element page to read in detail about the WiSFiP application being tested this 22-23 school year.
+The 2022-23 school year implemented a Pilot Program with several LEAs across the state to test a new, streamlined method for data collection.
+This Pilot Program continues through the 2023-24 school year.
+Visit the Pupil Count Pilot Program data element page to read in detail about the WiSFiP application testing.